Raselshah/toDoList/README.md

 This is a simple Todo List application built using React, Redux Toolkit, and Ant Design.
 The application allows users to add, edit, and delete toDoList, and also includes a basic filtering system based on task priority.

+Visit to the deployed version of the app [here](https://to-do-list-for-m360.vercel.app/).

 ## Features

 - Display a list of toDoList with their respective status (completed or not completed).